 1. The KOTO Foundation provides at-risk youth with a two-year residential training programme in hospitality in Hanoi.
 The training, certified by the Box Hill Institute in Australia, combines vocational skills with personal development (e.g. healthy living, financial literacy, sexuality education, interpersonal and English language skills), and offers opportunities for youth to work in hotels and restaurants.
 Every six months, KOTO recruits between 40 to 45 youth 16-22.

 2. The KOTO Social Enterprise is a means to generate income for the Foundation to train more students.
 Currently, KOTO Social Enterprise runs the KOTO Villa that offers a dine-in experience with social impact (brunch and evening menus delivered at home or to offices).
 In August 2017, KOTO received the leading recognition for social enterprises in Vietnam—the Blue Swallow Award of the Centre for Social Initiatives Promotions (CSIP) and the Vietnam Chamber of Commerce and Industry (VCCI).

-Primary Location: Hanoi
+Primary Location: Hanoi, Vietnam

 Funded Since: 2008

-Our Underwriters pay for all of our administrative and fundraising costs, so 100% of your donation goes directly to empowering at-risk youth.
+Our Board Directors and the Leadership Council underwrite all of our Management, General and Fundraising expenses, so 100% of your donation goes directly to empowering marginalised young people.